bluethefoxofficial/Forest-OS/initrd/README.txt

 The `initrd/` directory mirrors a standard Unix filesystem layout (bin, etc, usr/, var/, and so on).
 Empty directories are tracked with `.gitkeep` files and are stripped from the final archive via `tar --exclude='.gitkeep'` so the ramdisk only contains real payloads.
+During boot, `src/ramdisk.c` additionally injects volatile/system-managed directories (e.g., `dev`, `proc`, `sys`, `run`, and `var/*` state directories) to keep the initrd aligned with the FHS without shipping fake placeholder files.

 Userspace ELFs found in `userspace/*.c` are built automatically and copied into both `/bin` and `/usr/bin` inside the initrd.
 The primary shell remains